Bar Application and Exam Information

 The MPT consists of 90-minute tasks requiring the application of fundamental lawyering skills in a realistic situation.
 Skills tested are factual analysis, legal analysis and reasoning, problem solving, identification and resolution of ethical dilemmas, written communication, and organization and management of a legal task.

 The MEE consists of 30-minute essay questions.
-Areas of law tested are Business Associations, Civil Procedure, Conflict of Laws, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law, Real Property, Torts, Trusts and Estates, and Uniform Commercial Code.
+Areas of law tested are Business Associations, Civil Procedure, Conflict of Laws, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law, Real Property, Secured Transactions, Torts, and Trusts and Estates.

 When to Apply